-The Retired Ministers' Holiday Fund was established from the investment of the sale proceeds of the Synod caravan and is used to benefit ministers experiencing difficulties.
+The Retired Ministers' Holiday Fund was established from the sale proceeds of the Synod caravan and is used to benefit ministers.

 The Heritage Fund has been set up specifically to support those churches who have the responsibility of maintaining buildings who are listed on the National Register.
-Grants of up to 50% of the cost will be awarded up to a maximum of £25,000 providing churches can demonstrate that they have regularly maintained their properties up to a reasonable standard.
+Grants of up to 50% of the cost will be awarded up to a maximum of £50,000 providing churches can demonstrate that they have regularly maintained their properties up to a reasonable standard.
 The money to support such grants comes from part of the proceeds of sales of redundant Listed buildings.